jkup/jonkuperman.com/posts/chatting-with-an-old-friend/index.md

 tags: ["Life"]
 ---

 Mikeal Rogers passed away yesterday.
-We weren't especially close but he had a profound impact on my life and was always very kind to me.
+We hadn't kept in touch nearly enough, but he had a profound impact on my life and was always very kind to me.
 One of my favorite tweets of all time was from him, when I gave a talk as a young kid about how cool Chrome DevTools were and the Chrome DevTools team showed up unexpectedly to watch.

 He was a hugely influenctial person.
 His work on Node.js, TC39, web3, has been foundational to the web we have today.